AriaFallah/blog/hugo/content/post/why-use-flow.md

 to make mistakes in your JavaScript code.

+JavaScript is both weakly and dynamically typed, which is a flexible but extremely error prone combination.
+As we read above, we know that due to implicit casting all operations between values of different types happen without error regardless of whether or not those operations are valid (weak typing), and that you never write out your types yourself (dynamic typing).

-JavaScript is both weakly and dynamically typed, which is a flexible but extremely error prone combination as you can see in following example and countless others that criticize these qualities of the language.
+This mishmash of weak and dynamic is pretty unfortunate as you can see in following example and countless others that criticize these qualities of the language.

 * [wat](https://www.destroyallsoftware.com/talks/wat)

-The solution to all these problems is flow, which through static typing, addresses a lot of the pain points of the language like the one above.
+The solution to most of these problems is flow, which through static typing and type inference, addresses a lot of the pain points of the language like the one above.

 This isn't a tutorial, so if you want to follow along you can check out [the getting started guide for flow.](https://flowtype.org/docs/getting-started.html)

-Lets go ahead and return to our very first JS example in the weak typing section, but this time with flow checking our code:
+Lets go ahead and return to our very first JS example in the weak typing section, but this time with flow checking our code.

+We add `// @flow` to the first line of the program to opt into typing, and then run the command line tool `flow` to check our code (IDE integration is also possible):

 ```js
 // @flow